 In the Command Prompt window, execute JiraIntegration.exe to load your mapping file into the Certify database.

-Next, execute the Jira integration executable in SET_CONFIG mode to load your mapping file to the Certify database.
+Next, execute Jira integration executable and tell it to load your mapping file into the Certify database with the SET_CONFIG mode.

 JiraIntegration.exe C:\temp\configuration.xml SET_CONFIG